 GM: With any project you put in the same amount of effort and the same creative impetus.
 The big ones are obviously a longer haul with a lot more financial commitment.
 It’s a bigger decision-making process.
 There are more people looking over your shoulder and more people with an opinion about what you should be doing.
 You need to be able to fend off that sort of overview.
 It can work for you but it can also stifle the creative decision-making.
 It’s just being ready and having the strength for the long haul.
 You need to have a lot of stamina.

 K.K.
-Barrett has created unforgettable art working with some of the world’s most original filmmakers: Spike Jonze on Where the Wild Things Are, Being John Malkovich, and Adaptation; Michel Gondry on Human Nature; Sophia Coppola on Lost in Translation and Marie Anoinette.
-He just finished the Stephen Daldry-directed Tom Hanks movie Extremely Loud and Incredibly Close here in New York.
-I met him in the DUMBO section of Brooklyn where he was prepping Karen O.’s psycho-opera Stop the Virgens.
+Barrett has created unforgettable art working with some of the world’s most original filmmakers: Spike Jonze on Where the Wild Things Are, Being John Malkovich, Adaptation, and Her (for which he was nominated for an Oscar); Michel Gondry on Human Nature; Sophia Coppola on Lost in Translation and Marie Anoinette.
+He had just finished the Stephen Daldry-directed Tom Hanks movie Extremely Loud and Incredibly Close when I met him in the DUMBO section of Brooklyn where he was prepping Karen O.’s psycho-opera Stop the Virgens.

 KK: I always wish somebody would win an Oscar for production design and talk for just a minute about the simplicity of the most purely correct, but minimalist, piece of production design of the year.
 A film where people edit out visually what doesn’t belong until everything is pure and correct for the film, rather than the bells and whistles and the over-the-top and in-your-face design where you forget who the characters are.
 You can art direct a film without painting anything, without building anything, and still control a palette, still control a mood and make it a very strong statement.